scharlau/temperature_stories_django/README.md

 ## Do Some of your own changes

 We're now ready for you to modify the site to learn a bit more about how you use Django and understand the relationship between the components.
-This is mostly a quick intro without models and tables to show how you might use Django this way.
+This is mostly a quick intro without models and tables to let you focus on the structure of a Django application.

 You can take this further in three stages:
 1. Clean up the code in views.py by moving the temperature convertion to a separate method so that you can add the two temperatures to the story, and still display the 'conversion sentence' too.